CDCgov/label/README.md

 ### Available Modules

-Most of the these modules were train by Sam Shepard and/or Ujwal Bagal.
+Most of the these modules were trained by Sam Shepard and/or Ujwal Bagal.

 | Module                                                             | Description                                                                                                                                                     |
 | ------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |